lguzzon-scratchbook/gdb/README.md

 - CRUD operations for nodes and relationships
 - Compressed serialization with MessagePack
 - Automatic indexing for fast searches
+- GraphDB supports external modules that extend its capabilities.

 ## Warning